Phatnoir/MarkFolder/readme.md

 1. Open `mf.html` in any modern browser (Chrome, Firefox, Edge, etc.).
 2. Paste or write Markdown into the editor.
+3. Optionally upload `.md` files from disk.
-3. Save your work into browser storage.
+4. Save your work into browser storage.
-4. Click on checkboxes to track tasks — your changes are remembered.
+5. Click on checkboxes to track tasks — your changes are remembered.
-5. Export Markdown files when needed.
+6. Export Markdown files when needed.
-6. Organize notes into categories for better browsing.
+7. Organize notes into categories for better browsing.

 ---